usstq/mm_amx/README.md

 | 512, 256          |    1293.38 |   **713** | 1285.31/712     |
 | 512, 512          |    1136.08 |     628   | 1186.56/658     |

-when run on 1 SPR socket with 56 cores:
+when run on 1 SPR socket with 56 cores, we should focus on `GOps/second` since CPU frequency is changing (while L2 bandwidth is not?):
  - each core has it's own copy of A/B/C & jit kernel.
  - all cores run same 256x256x256 kernels for 2 times for warm-up.
  - all cores run same 256x256x256 kernels for 10 times for measurement, (L2-miss is almost zero).